ravencaio/task-manager-gui/README.md

+# Credits
+Huge credits to Elanosinho (https://github.com/Elanosinho), the original author of this project, all functions from task_module belong to him

 # Task Manager
-Task tracker project from https://roadmap.sh/projects/task-tracker Huge credits to Elanosinho (https://github.com/Elanosinho), the original author of this project, all functions from task_module belong to him
+Task tracker project from https://roadmap.sh/projects/task-tracker

 ## Usage